folio-org/mod-linked-data-import/README.md

 ## Batch processing
 File contents are processed in batches.
-You can configure the batch size using the `CHUNK_SIZE` environment variable.
+You can configure batch processing using following environment variables:
+1. CHUNK_SIZE: Number of lines read from the input file per chunk
+2. OUTPUT_CHUNK_SIZE: Number of Graph resources sent to Kafka per chunk
+3. PROCESS_FILE_MAX_POOL_SIZE: Maximum threads used for parallel chunk processing

 ## Interaction with mod-linked-data